 5 Ways to Increase Your Pleasure Tonight

-In my practice, I meet many women who struggle with their sexual pleasure.
+, I meet many people, especially women who struggle with their sexual pleasure.
 After all, we live in a culture that really doesn’t value and prioritize pleasure in any way, so sometimes it’s difficult to know where to start.
 But the truth is, it doesn’t have to be this way.

 Pleasure for each of us is subjective.
 What one person likes, another may not.
 So it stands to reason that knowing what you like is a great way to help you better understand what pleasure may feel like for you.
 After all, the only person who can decide this is, well, you!